PTA

 The Delivery of Careers Education and Guidance

-The main vehicle for the delivery of our programme is through our Personal Development and Careers lessons, which take place on a weekly basis for K3/4 and KS5.
+The main vehicle for the delivery of our programme is through our LC+ (Personal Development) and Careers lessons, which take place on a weekly basis for K3/4 and KS5.
 Our programme is measured and assessed through staff and student reviews and feedback surveys.
-Teaching staff have access to their year group on OneNote where all lessons and resources are uploaded each half term and pupils, parents and employers can find the careers strand of the programme can be found here
+Teaching staff have access to their year group on Microsoft Teams where all lessons and resources are uploaded each half term and pupils, parents and employers can find the careers strand of the programme can be found here

 Employer Masterclasses

-Liverpool College has invested in Careerpilot online as we feel the site provides sophisticated testing and profiles to initiate thinking and to form a basis for conversation during individual careers interviews provided by the College.
+Liverpool College has recently invested in Unifrog online as we feel the website provides sophisticated testing and profiles to initiate thinking and to form a basis for conversation during individual careers interviews provided by the College.

 careers guidance; the gatsby benchmarks